genepi/nf-gwas/docs/configuration/profiles.md

 ## Profiles

-GWAS-Regenie provides different execution profiles which can be specified with the `-profile` parameter.
+nf-gwas provides different execution profiles which can be specified with the `-profile` parameter.

-`nextflow run genepi/gwas-regenie -r v0.3.3 -profile test, <docker,singularity,development, slurm,slurm_with_scratch>`.
+`nextflow run genepi/nf-gwas -r v0.3.3 -profile test, <docker,singularity,development, slurm,slurm_with_scratch>`.

 ### Docker
 For local runs, [Docker](https://docs.docker.com/get-docker/) is the easiest way to run the pipeline.